 I remember waking up the first morning in Ahmedabad feeling irritable.
-I was tired from what seemed like a month’s worth of traveling.
+I was tired of what seemed like a month’s worth of travelling.
 I knew I needed to get my bearings if I was to get into the right mindset and hit the ground running for the adventure that awaited.
 So I grabbed my iPod, put Lissie’s Pursuit of Happiness on repeat and headed for a walk.
 Now the idea of spaces was prevalent to 2015’s India GCELE from the start.
-During orientation we were informed that part of our experience would be helping to construct a shelter that would act as a safe space for women needing a reprieve from whatever circumstance was causing them harm.
-So maybe that is why I was being mindful to the intentions of the places as I wondered.
+During orientation, we were informed that part of our experience would be helping to construct a shelter that would act as a safe space for women needing a reprieve from whatever circumstance was causing them harm.
+So maybe that is why I was being mindful of the intentions of the places as I wondered.
 My initial observation as I left the hotel was Ahmedabad was boring.
 The street was lined with the hustle and bustle I was accustomed to find in the morning at home.
 Kids were going to school and adults were headed off to work.
 I soon discovered a Subway and KFC.
 I started to think did I really come all this way for this.
-Not that I was expecting a experience of Indian caricature.
-But at least something worthy of the eighteen hour plane ride.
+Not that I was expecting an experience of Indian caricature.
+But at least something worthy of the eighteen-hour plane ride.
 Could I not see at least a monkey.
-With not a lot of excitement to encounter I did not wander for very long.
+With not a lot of excitement to encounter, I did not wander for very long.
 So I headed back to the hotel.
-I did not realise it at the time but if I would have roamed just a bit farther in all most any direction I would have encountered a shanty town, a community made up of make shift homes using whatever materials could be gathered.
+I did not realize it at the time but if I would have roamed just a bit farther in all most any direction I would have encountered a shanty town, a community made up of makeshift homes using whatever materials could be gathered.
 I would come to learn that these communities existed in pockets throughout the city.